-The entire area will have the subsoil ripped to alleviate compaction, and topsoil layer will be replaced with clean fill.
+The entire area will have the subsoil ripped to alleviate compaction, and topsoil will be replaced with clean fill.
 Soil management will include soil testing for contaminants in accordance with regulatory requirements at the time of decommissioning.
 If a concrete foundation is used for the substation, it will be removed to approximately 1 m below grade by excavators mounted with hydraulic hammers and/or hydraulic shears.
 The concrete may be broken up and crushed using a mobile crushing unit before being loaded in dump trucks and removed from the site.
 Concrete material will be recycled, where possible, or disposed off-site at an approved and appropriate facility.

-2.2.1.7 Operations and Maintenance Building
+2.2.1.8 Operations and Maintenance Building

-An appropriate re-use or disposal of the building will be determined at time of decommissioning through consultation with the landowner.
-If dismantling is required, all materials will be removed from site for re-use, recycling or disposal.
-Gravel will be removed from the site, the entire area will have the subsoil ripped to alleviate compaction, and topsoil layer will be replaced with clean fill.
+An appropriate reuse or dismantling of the building will be determined at the time of decommissioning through consultation with the landowner.
+If dismantling is required, all materials will be removed from the Project area for reuse, recycling or disposal.
+Gravel will be removed from the site.
+The entire area will have the subsoil ripped to alleviate compaction, and topsoil will be replaced with clean fill.
 Soil testing for contaminants will be conducted in accordance with regulatory requirements at the time of decommissioning, as required.
 The area will be re-graded and restored to pre-facility conditions.

-2.2.1.8 Meteorological Towers and Microwave Tower
+2.2.1.9 Meteorological Towers and Microwave Tower

-The proposed meteorological towers may be left in place to be used by the Municipality of Chatham-Kent or local aviation groups, if agreed upon by North Kent Wind 1.
-If it is determined that the meteorological towers and/or the microwave tower need to be removed, they will be dismantled using a crane and the metal components will be recycled.
+The proposed meteorological towers may be left in place for use by the Town of Lakeshore, County of Essex or local aviation groups, if agreed upon by Belle River Wind.
+If it is determined that the meteorological towers and/or the microwave tower need to be removed, they will be dismantled using a crane, and the metal components will be recycled.
 All components that cannot be recycled will be delivered to an appropriate waste facility.
-The concrete foundations will be removed to approximately 1 m below grade and the concrete may be broken up and crushed using a mobile crushing unit before being loaded in dump trucks and removed from the site.
-Concrete material will be recycled, where possible, or disposed off-site at an appropriate and approved facility.
+The concrete foundations will be removed to approximately 1 m below grade.